 Start Your Day With Some Sausages & Potato Salad

-So start your Vespa and head to a Bavarians love sausages and their staple breakfast is Weisswurst.
-So eat a Weisswurst if you can handle something heavy if not, any sausage and a bit of potato salad can let you kickstart your day like a real Bavarian.
+Start your Vespa and start your day with some breakfast.
+Bavarians love sausages and their staple breakfast is Weisswurst.
+So eat a Weisswurst if you can handle something heavy.
+If not, try any regular sausage with potato salad and start your day like a real Bavarian.
 And if it’s not too early for you, a beer to settle it all down.

-There are going to be several street cafes to grab a quick sausage and potato salad, but if you still get a hard time finding one, I can recommend Königlicher Hirschgarten located somewhere in between your way from Vespa Munich to Nymphenburg Palace.
+There are many street cafes to grab a sausage and potato salad combo, but if you want a suggestion, I can recommend Königlicher Hirschgarten located not too far from Nymphenburg Palace.
 They offer simple regional food & a wide range of beer — making them a must-visit during our Munich itinerary.

-Visiting The Nymphenburg Summer Palace
+The Nymphenburg Summer Palace

 Lunch At Hofbräuhaus